chaseruskin/legoHDL/src/pkgmngr/docs.md

 __recipe__ : A list of all required files for a given block to be built from, in the  correct order needed.
 It is a file with identifying labels regarding the block and its dependencies.
 This is intended to be the "golden link" between the package management process and building a design.

 __label__ : A identifier that can be used to gather dependencies to be written to the recipe.
-Default labels are
+Default labels are @LIB, @SRC, @SIM, @SRC-TOP, @SIM-TOP.

--   @LIB for library VHDL code
--   @SRC for project-level VHDL design code,
--   @SIM for project-level  VHDL simulation code
--   @SRC-TOP for top-level design entity
--   @SIM-TOP for top-level simulation entity

 Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.

 __Lego.lock__ : The metadata file that signifies if a project is a block.
 This file is automatically maintained by the tool.
 It is strongly recommended to not modify this file.